Exporting Data

 Contents

-• data - raw or processed image stack
+• data — raw or processed image stack.

-• processed__<step> - processed frame arrays
+• processed__<step> — processed frame arrays.

-• masks__<mask> - Boolean mask arrays
+• masks__<mask> — Boolean mask arrays.

-• frame_metadata_json - per-frame metadata including timestamps
+• frame_metadata_json — per-frame metadata including timestamps and pixel sizes in nanometres.

-• provenance_json - full processing and analysis history
+• provenance_json — full processing and analysis history.

-• pixel_size_nm - pixel size in nanometres
+• pixel_size_nm — pixel size in nanometres.

-• channel - data channel name
+• channel — data channel name.

 Example structure